Monthly Archives: October 2011

 When I ask my students these questions, most guess that women are more likely to do all of the above.
 Yet it turns out that the right answer is “men.”

 I should note that the gap has been closing over time.
+And these days, the gap is quite small.

 But everyone’s surprised, probably because women have grown up on Disney princesses and are stereotyped to want romance and relationship while men supposedly just want sex.